What's Wrong With Hiring My Nanny as an Independent Contractor?

 Why Can't I Hire My Nanny as an Independent Contractor?

-It may seem easier to have your nanny file as a contractor, but because she is a household employee, your incorrect filing will be considered tax evasion by the IRS.
+It may seem easier to have your nanny file as a contractor, but because she is a household employee, your incorrect filing can be considered tax evasion by the IRS.
 It will also be worse financially for her to file as a contractor.
 She will end up paying more taxes at the end of the year because she will be required to pay self-employment taxes as a contractor.
 Yes, at least she is filing, but if she has not been keeping up with those additional taxes all year, she could end up owing a lot of extra money come April.
-Besides the fact that having her file as an independent contractor will disqualify her from certain government benefits such as unemployment insurance, if anything were to ever happen.
+Besides the fact that having her file as an independent contractor will disqualify her from certain government benefits, such as unemployment insurance, if anything were to ever happen.

 So in the end, classifying your nanny as an employee keeps the IRS happy and your family out of potential legal trouble, and reassures your nanny that you have her best interest at heart.
 After all, she is such an important part of your family - you want to make sure that she is being taken care of just as she takes care of your kids.

-To find out how much you will be paying in nanny taxes and saving on tax breaks, check out our free Nanny Tax Calculator»
+To find out how much you will be paying in nanny taxes and saving on tax breaks, check out our free Nanny Tax Calculator.

 Your Next Steps: